 prof. Margherita De Rosa (referee for Tutoring)

-dr Daniela Guarnieri (referee for Placement)
+prof. Daniela Guarnieri (referee for Placement)

-dr Maria Vivo
+prof. Maria Vivo

 The committee normally meets at the beginning of the first semester of the academic year to establish the activities to be carried out and assign the various tasks and timelines to the committee members who will be responsible for them, and at the beginning of the second semester to evaluate the actions carried out and plan those to be completed by the end of the year.
 For normal activities throughout the year, the head of the committe and the committee members communicate with each other via e-mail.